-ILLINOIS' E-BIKE LAW FOR TRAILS
+SOUTH DAKOTA'S E-BIKE LAW FOR TRAILS

-- " LOCAL: Consult your local land management agency. - " STATE: The Illinois Department of Natural Resources Parks and Recreation considers e-bikes to be motorized bicycles on does not allow them on trails.
+- " LOCAL: Consult your local land management agency. - " STATE: The South Dakota Division of Parks and Recreation has stated that eMTBs with an electric assist unit are allowed where bicycles are allowed.
 Contact the department for the most up to date information.
-PeopleForBikes is monitoring this policy and will update this document as needed. - " FEDERAL: The majority of public lands managed for recreation in Illinois are under the jurisdiction of the U.S. Forest Service, where eMTBs are considered motorized vehicles and have access to motorized trails.
-Contact the U.S. Forest Service Eastern Regional Office for more information.
+PeopleForBikes is monitoring this policy and will update this document as needed. - " FEDERAL: The majority of public lands managed for recreation South Dakota are under the jurisdiction of the U.S. Forest Service and the National Park Service, where eMTBs are considered motorized vehicles and have access to motorized trails.
+Contact the U.S. Forest Service Rocky Mountain Regional Office, or the state's National Grasslands for more information.

-GREAT EMTB RIDES IN ILLINOIS
+GREAT EMTB RIDES IN SOUTH DAKOTA